 - Relevance: The variable is critical for characterizing the climate system and its changes.

-- Feasbility: Observing or deriving the variable on a global scale is technically feasible using proven, scientifically understood methods.
+- Feasibility: Observing or deriving the variable on a global scale is technically feasible using proven, scientifically understood methods.

 - Cost effectiveness: Generating and archiving data on the variable is affordable, mainly relying on coordinated observing systems using proven technology, taking advantage where possible of historical datasets.

-The ECV inventory of the joint Committee on Earth Observation Satellites (CEOS)/ Coordination Group for Meteorological Satellites (CGMS) working group on climate (WGClimate) provides data of ECVs measured from space.
+The ECV inventory of the joint Committee on Earth Observation Satellites (CEOS)/ Coordination Group for Meteorological Satellites (CGMS) working group on climate (WGClimate) provides data of ECV measured from space.